alex-gutev/cl-form-types/README.md

 This restart, for a `MALFORMED-FORM-ERROR` condition, returns the type `TYPE` as the form type for the malformed form.

+## Code Walker

+The package `CL-FORM-TYPES.WALKER` exposes the (mostly) portable code-walker used by the `FORM-TYPE` functions.

+### WALK-FORM

+Function: `WALK-FORM FN FORM ENV &KEY (RESULT-TYPE 'LIST)`

+Apply a function on a form and each of its subforms, and return the resulting form.

+* `FN`

+  Function of two arguments to apply on each subform of `FORM`.

+  The function is passed to arguments: the form and the environment in which it occurs.

+  It should return the following values:

+  1. The new form.
+The subforms of this form are walked and it is subtituted in place of the old form, in the result returned by `WALK-FORM`.

+  2. A Boolean flag.
+If true the subforms of the form returned in (1) are not walked further, and the form is substituted as it is in the result.
+Otherwise the subforms are walked.

+* `FORM`

+  The form to walk. `FN` is first applied on `FORM` itself, then on its subforms.

+* `ENV`

+   The environment in which `FORM` is found.

+* `RESULT-TYPE`

+   A symbol indicating the type of result that should be returned from `WALK-FORM`:

+   * `LIST`

+      The new form, built out of replacing each subform with the result returned by `FN`, is returned.
+This is the default.

+   * `NIL`

+      No new form is constructed, meaning the return value of `FN` is used only to determine which forms to walk next.

+Returns the new transformed form, if `RESULT-TYPE` is `LIST`.

 ## Type Deduction Logic

 This section contains notes on how types are deduced for various